 Robin Barker, Project Lead

-Robin is a senior mental health nurse in the NHS who works with children, young people and their parents / carers in a variety of community and acute hospital settings.
-He is the Director of Healthy Teen Minds, a company who train and advise organisations across the UK, and has recently left his role as a Professional Advisor to Health Education England in order to focus on expanding We Can Talk.
+Robin is the Project Lead for We Can Talk and a senior mental health nurse in the NHS who works with children, young people and their parents / carers in a variety of community and acute hospital settings.
+He is the Director of Healthy Teen Minds, a company who train and advise organisations across the UK, and has worked on national programmes at NHS England and, most recently, Health Education England before leaving to focus on expanding We Can Talk.

 Kate Martin, Development Lead

-Kate is Director of Common Room – a consultancy led by people with lived experience and works across disability, health and mental health.
-She works with young people to promote collaborative practice, find the best ways of involving young people in decisions about their care, and enable staff who work with young people to be able to understand and support young people in the best ways possible.
+Kate is the Development Lead for We Can Talk, ensuring the project grows while maintaining our central co-production principles.
+She is the Director of Common Room, a consultancy led by people with lived experience, and works across disability, health and mental health to promote collaborative practice, involving young people in decisions about their care and enabling staff who work with young people to understand and support them in the best ways possible.

-Grace is a young advisor at Common Room where she helps develop and deliver training to healthcare professionals.
+Grace is the Engagement Lead at We Can Talk and has been part of our team as a Young Advisor from day one.
+She is a Young Advisor at Common Room where she helps develop and deliver training to healthcare professionals.
 Grace is also very involved with mental health campaigning, running a weekly social action group and works as a speaker and educator.

 Martha Reilly, Project Support Officer Martha.Reilly@annafreud.org